ntemposd/my-website/content/docs/employee/wappier/index.md

 ## Life at wappier

-Although the position has been remote, I've been visiting the Athens HQ's once a month to meet my colleagues, mix and mingle with them.
+The position has been remote, I've been visiting the Athens HQ's once a month to meet my colleagues, mix and mingle with them.

 {{< img src="wappier.jpg" alt="wappier-team" caption="<em>Summer Party</em>" class="border-0" >}}